hashchange/backbone.marionette.export/README.md

 Likewise, implement `onAfterExport` for any clean-up operations.
 When it is called, the data for templates is already finalized.

-### Can I mark properties for export?

-Yes.
-And no.
+### Strict mode

+You can make Backbone.Marionette.Export considerably more pedantic, having it throw more exceptions, if you put it in strict mode.

+#### What strict mode does

+Strict mode is off by default.
+When enabled, Backbone.Marionette.Export will throw an exception

+- when a method or a collection property is declared as exportable, but does not exist
+- when a model property is declared as exportable

+#### Enabling strict mode

+You enable strict mode globally in your project by setting `Backbone.Model.prototype.export.global.strict` or `Backbone.Collection.prototype.export.global.strict` to true.
+(Changing one of them is enough.
+Model and Collection prototypes share the same config object.)

+#### When to use strict mode

+By default, if you try to export a non-existent method or property, it will just get ignored.
+Turning on strict mode may be helpful for catching typos, and perhaps even logical errors.

-Model properties, if they are relevant to a template, should really be model _attributes_.
+Also, by default, you can declare model properties as exportable.
+But model properties, if they are relevant to a template, should really be [model _attributes_][backbone-model-attributes].
 Those get passed to templates out of the box.

-So you shouldn't ever need to say `exportable: "someProperty"`, and in fact, you'll get an error thrown at you for trying.
-That is on purpose, to help you catch accidental assignments.
+So in the vast majority of cases, you won't have the need to say `exportable: "someProperty"`.
+By turning on strict mode, you'll get an error thrown at you for trying.
+That may help to catch accidental assignments.

 Collections, by contrast, don't have attributes, and they don't provide a native way to have a property show up in a template.
-So here, `exportable: "someProperty"` makes sense, and indeed it will work just fine.
+So here, `exportable: "someProperty"` makes sense, and indeed it will work just fine - even in strict mode.

 ### For which Marionette view types does it work?